Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Dar es Salaam, we always rely on the strongest methodology we can and we don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Dar es Salaam, we always rely on the strongest methodology we can, and we don’t throw out numbers at random.

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's authoritative | How we used it |
+| Source | Why this source matters | How we used it |

 |---|---|---|

-| IMF Tanzania Country Page | The IMF provides standardized, credible macro projections. | We used it for GDP growth and inflation expectations around 2026.
-We translated macro momentum into practical price growth ranges. |
+| IMF Tanzania Country Data | The IMF gives standard macroeconomic forecasts. | We used it for Tanzania’s 2026 growth and inflation assumptions.
+We translated those national figures into a Dar es Salaam housing view. |

 Get the full checklist for your due diligence in Dar es Salaam